kukky44/blog/contents/blog/hello-world/index.md

 | ![table of contents](./table-of-content.png)

 I struggled to make this chasing table of contents feature.
-I solved the problem thanks to [https://nickymeuleman.netlify.app/blog/table-of-contents](https://nickymeuleman.netlify.app/blog/table-of-contents).
+It was solved thanks to [https://nickymeuleman.netlify.app/blog/table-of-contents](https://nickymeuleman.netlify.app/blog/table-of-contents).

 #### Search function
 It was difficult to find a way of building a smooth search function.
 I still try to improve it.